OpenDSA/OpenDSA/RST/en/Sorting/BinSort.rst

 Once this initial assignment of bills to piles is done (in one pass), you can then sort each pile by date relatively quickly, because each pile is fairly small.
-This is the basic idea behind a Binsort.
+This is the basic idea behind a :term:`Binsort`.

 Let's start with an especially easy situation.
 Consider the following code fragment to sort a permutation of the